 There are many tactics to improving your website SEO, but a few things you can do yourself are:

-- Inbound links.
 Links are when other websites put links on their site that lead to your website when clicked.
-Building inbound links can be tough, but they are a strong SEO ‘improver’.
+Building inbound links can be tough, but they can be a strong SEO ‘improver’.
 They act like social proof to search engines that your content is desirable and knowledgeable.
-The source of the link matters too.
-Social sites used to carry more weight, but now they don’t really count.
+The source of the link matters a lot though.
+Social sites and directories used to carry more weight, but now they don’t really count.
+A few additional tips to keep in mind:

-- Mobile access.
 It is imperative that your website can be seen and used on a mobile device now.
 Failure to do so will heavily impact your SEO.
+Pay attention to file sizes and load times or you’ll destroy your bounce rate and people will just leave the site and the link that brought them there may lose its value.

 One important thing to note is that SEO takes time.
 Do not expect massive change to your website ranking immediately.
 And new websites can take even longer to show improvement.
 SEO is a long game, but an important one to play.